Logical883/Task_Manager_DSA/README.md

 # Task Manager

 ## Overview
-Task Manager is a Python-based application that provides an efficient way to manage tasks using a modern Graphical User Interface (GUI) built with CustomTkinter.
+Task Manager is a Python-based application that provides an efficient way to manage tasks using a modern Graphical User Interface (GUI) built with CustomTkinter and Tkinter.
 The application implements advanced data structures like queues (FIFO) and stacks to provide robust task management features.

 ## Features
 - **Modern UI Design:**